LSDBC/Economics/content/Advanced Macroeconomics III (Galí).md

 \end{align*}
 $$

-^ec160a

 meaning that, when monetary policy takes the form of an exogenous path for the money supply, the equilibrium price level is always determined uniquely.

 Put simply, rearranging terms and in particular collecting $p_t$ on the LHS, the resulting stochastic difference equation collects all the terms independent of monetary policy (real variables) in the term $u_t$.
 As solved by forward iteration, it was shown that the price level is equal to exogenous current and future level of the money supply.
 This is usually expressed in growth rates rather than levels, which explains why its was subtracted $m_t$ from both sides.
-In the steady state, all the elemtns RHS are constant: therefore, also $p_t - m_t$ is constant.
+In the steady state, all the elements RHS are constant: therefore, also $p_t - m_t$ is constant.
 By taking first differences, we get that $\pi = \Delta m$ is constant in the economy:

 $$
 \begin{align*}